jimmysjunfors/wordpress-network-recaptcha/README.md

 When generating V2 keys, make sure to uncheck "Verify the origin of reCAPTCHA solutions", since this plugin verifies the origin by hostname check.

+This makes it possible to use only one set of keys for unlimited amount of mapped domains to the network.

 ## Installation

 1) Enter sitekey, privatekey and optionally secure IPs whom will not receive recaptcha check at login